Somalia suicide car bomb attack rocks capital, killing scores - Local News 8

 A Turkish military cargo aircraft transported the injured to receive further medical treatment, Somalia’s Minister of Information Mohamed Abdi Hayir Mareye added.
 In total, 45 were critically injured and Mareye said the remaining of those 45 will be taken to Qatar and neighboring countries for treatment.

-Turkey’s Foreign Minister Mevlüt Çavuşoğlu confirmed two Turkish citizens had died in the attack.
+Turkey’s Foreign Minister Mevlüt Çavuşoğlu confirmed two Turkish citizens died in the attack.

 “May Allah’s mercy be upon our 2 citizens and innocent Somali brothers&sisters who lost their lives in the heinous terrorist attack,” Çavuşoğlu wrote on his Twitter account.
 He added Turkey would continue to stand with Somalia in the fight against terror.

-Note: CORRECTION: This story has been updated to correct the name of Somalia government spokesman Ismael Mukhtar Omar.